 New American Standard Bible (NASB) - Published in 1971 by the Lockman Foundation, and updated in 1995, the New American Standard Bible is considered by many to be one of the most literal and accurate English Bible translations.
 The NASB is also an excellent reading and study Bible.
 I use the NASB as my primary reading and study Bible, and I would recommend it to anyone.
 If there is a knock on the NASB it is its readability.

-New Living Translation (NLT) – The NLT was first published in 1996 and updated in 2004.
-The NLT is highly readable, the translation philosophy tending toward “dynamic equivalence” or a “thought-for-thought” rendering.
+New Living Translation (NLT) - The NLT was first published in 1996 and updated in 2004.
+The NLT is highly readable, the translation philosophy tending toward "dynamic equivalence" or a "thought-for-thought" rendering.
 Those I know who read the NLT absolutely love it, but it has a fair number of critics (though they are less critical of the 2004 second edition).
+I, personally, would recommend this translation to new believers or anyone without a "churchy" background.
+And also for teens and twenty-somethings, and Sunday school teachers/children's pastors.

 Holman Christian Standard Bible (HCSB) - Although the HCSB continues to be one of the top-selling Bible translations, it just doesn't seem to get the attention that it deserves, and I don't know why.
 Admittedly, my HCSB is not my go-to Bible, but I would say it is in my top three or four.
 But, for some reason it just doesn't generate the attention of the NIV or NLT.
 Perhaps, just perhaps, this is a testament to the quality of the translation, that there isn't as much controversy which generates attention.
 It is a great translation, easy to read, but I don't know anyone who carries an HSCB to church.
 It's a shame really.
 Maybe the publication of the new Apologetics Study Bible will generate some real interest.